Black Friday | 25% off online accounting for 6 months!

 If the previous employer has any doubts about whether or not the employee has given consent to the reference, they should contact the employee to check.
 The employer should obtain their consent in writing if possible, or should at least make a note of the individual’s verbal consent.

-The employer must not provide sensitive personal data in a reference, for example information about the individual’s health, race or trade union membership, without first obtaining the employee’s explicit consent.
+The employer must not provide sensitive personal or special category data in a reference, for example information about the individual’s health, race or trade union membership, without first obtaining the employee’s explicit consent.

 To obtain the individual’s explicit consent, the employer should write to him or her, asking for their written consent to the request and clearly stating: